apalermo01/theme-builder/README.md

 **font_family**: for tools that have a main font family defined - specify that here

+**default_path**: this is a parameter that is available in **all** tools.
+This overwrites the location of the default config file from `./default_configs/tool_name/...` to a file or directory of your choosing.
+This is useful if you want to completely rewrite the default for a given theme.

 ## Colors

 This is one of the required options.
 Pass this as the colors option in theme.json.
 It should look something like this: